aspnetzero/documents/doc/Development-Guide-Angular.md

 enabled/disabled per edition/tenant.
 By using these features host can enable/disable chat with other tenant's users or host users.

-**.Net Core Compability**
+**.NET Core Compability**

-Since SignalR is not ready yet for .net core, chat feature will not work if you select .net core as your base framework.
+Since SignalR is not ready yet for .NET Core, chat feature will not work if you select .NET Core as your base framework.

 #### User Menu